jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 Screen shot of the cooperativity and inputs

-For cooperativity you need to input the total concentration of A (or MT), K_D, phi, which determines the dissociation constant for the second A, and the binding ratio.
+For cooperativity you need to input the total concentration of A (or MT), K\ :sub:`D`\, phi, which determines the dissociation constant for the second A, and the binding ratio.
 All inputs must be positive numbers.

 Seam and Lattice Binding